About Bright Ideas

 Hints from the judges panel:

 Make sure the stated project objectives match the proposed project summary.

 Make sure your writing is grammatically correct, thoughtful and serious; your writing should relate to the proposed ideas and topical areas.

 Make sure your proposal narrative effectively addresses the major topical areas: summary, innovation, implementation and objectives.

 Bright Ideas originated with the North Carolina electric cooperatives as a way to fund innovative and creative lesson plans.
 It has been adopted by many cooperatives, including EMCs in Georgia

 Bright Ideas recognizes and rewards innovative and creative classroom projects developed by teachers that are not funded through general education funds.
-See how Bright Ideas stimulates bright minds by reading three follow-up stories on successful grants from 2015.
+See how Bright Ideas stimulates bright minds by reading three follow-up stories on successful grants.